 Citadel pulls away from Charleston Southern in season opener

-CSU, 0-11 a year ago, showed some promise with junior Malcolm Dixon at quarterback.
-He threw a 15-yard TD pass to Chase Jones and scrambled for a 9-yard score as the Bucs took advantage of Citadel fumbles for a 14-7 lead late in the first half.
+Bucs quarterback Malcolm Dixon took advantage, throwing a 15-yard TD pass to Chase Jones and scrambling nine yards for another score as the Bucs took a 14-7 lead in the second quarter.
+The score was tied 14-14 at the half.